LunarG/VulkanTools/BUILD.md

 - Please use `update_deps.py --help` to list additional options and read the internal documentation in `update_deps.py` for further information.

+## Build Script

+There is a Python utility script that can be used to build Vulkan tools.
+By default the build script will update external dependencies and build x64 release build.
+Use the -h or --help command line argument to see full script usage message.

 ## Linux Build